melshenawyarabapps/flutter_vap_plus/README.md

 [中文文档](./README_CH.md)

+This library is an independent branch from [flutter_vap](https://pub.dev/packages/flutter_vap), and the original library is no longer maintained.

+Changes include: adding support for fusion animation, upgrading the flutter version, and merging existing PRs.

 ### Backdrop
 Transparent video animation is currently one of the more popular implementations of animation.
 Major manufacturers have also open sourced their own frameworks.
 In the end, we chose [Tencent vap](https://github.com/Tencent/vap), which supports Android, IOS, and Web, and provides natural convenience for us to encapsulate flutter_vap.
 Provides a tool to generate a video with an alpha channel from a frame picture, which is simply awesome.